← Back to main

 An intronic LINE-1 regulates IFNAR1 expression in human immune cells Buttler CA, Ramirez D, Dowell RD, Chuong EB.
 Mobile DNA 2023.

-A LINE-1 transposable element sitting inside the IFNAR1 gene โ€” which encodes a critical interferon receptor โ€” helps regulate how much of that receptor immune cells produce.
-This shows that "parasitic" DNA insertions can be domesticated to control the expression of neighboring immune genes.
+A LINE-1 transposon sitting inside the IFNAR1 gene helps control how much of this interferon receptor immune cells produce.
+The work shows that even "parasitic" DNA insertions can be domesticated to fine-tune neighboring immune genes.

 2023